 Our ECT treatment team provides patients with an effective treatment program for their most intensive symptoms.
+This specialized treatment is available Mondays, Wednesdays and Fridays to adult patients ages 18 and older when medication and therapy are not enough.
 Referrals for ECT treatment can be made by physicians, psychiatrists, mental health professionals, hospitals and concerned family members.
 An initial assessment for ECT can be made by contacting The Ridge at 859-268-6474 and asking for extension 302.

 Referrals can be made by physicians, psychiatrists, mental health professionals and hospital staff.
-Initial evaluation can be scheduled by contacting the ECT department at 859-268-2325 ext.
-302. Once the evaluation is completed the patient will be asked to schedule an appointment with their primary care provider to complete a history and physical and any tests identified by the physician.
+Once the evaluation is completed the patient will be asked to schedule an appointment with their primary care provider to complete a history and physical and any tests identified by the physician.
 This information is sent to the ECT team for review prior to scheduling treatment.
 Complete instructions and patient education will be provided at this time.
+Initial evaluation can be scheduled by contacting the ECT department at 859-268-2325 ext.
+302.

 There are risks associated with any treatment procedure and individual results may vary.
 Please consult the dedicated professionals within the ECT program at The Ridge Behavioral Health System to assess if you are a candidate for ECT treatment.
 Our Medical Staff will also consult with you on the risks and benefits of ECT treatment if you are a suitable candidate.

-The Ridge Behavioral Health System offers treatment and services for children, adolescents, adults and senior adults.
+The Ridge Behavioral Health System offers treatment and services for children, adolescents and adults.
 We have professionals ready to help you explore the best treatment options for you or a loved one 24 hours a day, 7 days a week.
 Call us toll-free at 800-753-4673 (HOPE) or 859-269-2325 for a no-cost, confidential assessment.
 All information is held in the strictest of confidence.
 If you are currently experiencing an emergency, please dial 911 or go to the nearest emergency room.